tanmaynaik11/multiagent-resume-analyzer/readme.md

-# 🤖 Multi-Agent Resume-JD Skill Matching System
+# 🤖 Multi-Agent Resume-JD Analyzer System

 An intelligent, production-ready AI system that leverages **LangGraph**, **Qdrant**, **SentenceTransformers**, and **FastAPI** to perform accurate and explainable skill matching between a candidate's resume and job descriptions.
 Also includes a Streamlit-based frontend for easy interaction.